open-telemetry/opentelemetry-dotnet/RELEASING.md

    git push origin 0.4.0-beta
    ```

 2.Do Draft Github release.
-Run the following powershell from the root of the
+Run the following PowerShell from the root of the
    repo.

 ```powershell